Frigzer/ShadowTrial/README.md

-# ShadowTrial
+# Shadow Trial

-ShadowTrial is a 3D platformer made in Unity for a university assignment.
+Shadow Trial is a 3D platformer made in Unity for a university assignment.
 The goal is to reach the end of the level as fast as possible while avoiding traps, falling hazards, and other obstacles.

 ![Main menu screenshot](media/main_menu.png)